lionthroat/cs361-w20-app/iteration_2/README.md

+# "Time.to" - A Productivity Application with a Calendar and To-Do List
+## Team 13's Agile Project: Iteration 2 Code
-# CS 361, Winter 2020, Oregon State University
+### CS 361, Winter 2020, Oregon State University
-## Agile Project: Iteration 2 Code
-### Team 13
-### (Iteration completed 2/23/2020, README last updated 2/24/2020)
+(Iteration completed 2/23/2020, README last updated 2/24/2020)

 ## To Run The App:
-Ensure your workstation or virtual environment has Python 3 installed.
+* Ensure your workstation or virtual environment has Python 3 installed.
+* Clone the repo and navigate to the iteration_2 directory
-Markup :  `python run.py` from your command line
+* Run `python run.py` on your command line

 ## Current Functionalities:
 ### Application: